 As parents, you rightly want to know what your son or daughter is considering joining.
 Here are some frequently asked questions that our office receives from parents like you:

-How will joining a fraternity or sorority benefit my child after college?
+How will joining a fraternity or sorority benefit my student after college?

 How will joining a Greek organization affect my student’s academic pursuits?

 Fraternities and Sororities pride themselves on being a “step above the rest” in terms of academics.
-Each chapter maintains a certain grade point average that members must strive to attain during their college experience, as well as Student Involvement & Leadership Development and Fraternity & Sorority Life require all social Greek lettered organizations to maintain a semesterly cumulative Grade Point Average of a 2.25 or above.
-Additionally, most chapters require a high GPA for initial membership into the organization, and then utilize resources such as study hours and tutoring programs to keep members above the minimum standard.
+Each chapter maintains a certain grade point average that members must strive to attain during their college experience, as well as Student Involvement & Leadership Development and Fraternity & Sorority Life require all social Greek letter organizations to maintain a semesterly cumulative Grade Point Average of a 2.25 or above.
+All chapters have minimum GPA requirements for membership.
+Once a student is invited for membership into an organization, they participate in academic support activities such as study hours and tutoring programs to keep members above the minimum standard.

 What are the social aspects of fraternity or sorority membership?

-The Greek Community at NIU strives to maintain a safe and responsible environment in terms of any social events sponsored by its chapters.
+The Greek community at NIU strives to maintain a safe and responsible environment in terms of any social events sponsored by its chapters.
 All fraternities and sororities must uphold the guidelines that have been put in place by the partnership of the NIU Campus Safety and Student Involvement & Leadership Develop that must be followed in order to hold social functions, both on and off campus.
 All Greek organizations are held accountable to the Student Code of Conduct and Illinois State Laws.
+Any organization-hosted events where alcohol is present require a guest list and ID checks.
+More information about social policies can be found on our Policies & Forms Web page.

 What are the safety risks associated with membership in a sorority or fraternity?

 It can be perceived that fraternity or sorority membership may compromise a student's safety and well-being.
 Northern Illinois University takes every precaution to ensure this is not the case.
 Greek organizations at NIU are required to follow alcohol and risk management policies in accordance with state, local, and federal laws, which are enforced by University administrators as well as the members themselves.
-In addition, all organizations should have at least one chapter adviser and university faculty or staff liaison to assist and ensure that the chapter is promoting a safe environment for its members (both in and outside of the physical facility).
+In addition, all organizations should have at least one chapter adviser and university faculty or staff liaison to assist and ensure that the chapter is promoting a safe environment for its members.

 Is there an alcohol policy?